NativeScript/firebase/packages/firebase-admob/README.md

    console.log('Ad failed to load: ', args.error);
 });

- // Called when an ad removes an overlay that covers the screen. bannerView.on('adClosed', (args) =>{
+ // Called when the user removes an overlay that covers the screen. bannerView.on('adClosed', (args) =>{
    console.log('Ad closed.');
 });